kfung21/norcaltravels/posts/2020-06-23_Dumb-Jokes.md

 *You know you’re getting old when Santa starts looking younger.
 Robert Paul*

 THE WRIGHT WAY TO GIVE <br/>
 *One Christmas, my grandfather gave me a box of broken glass.
 He gave my brother a box of Band-Aids and said, “You two share.”
 Steven Wright*

 MAZEL TOV, MARY! <br/>
 *Christmas is a baby shower that went totally overboard.
 Andy Borowitz*

 CHRISTMAS FREEDOM <br/>
-*The holiday  season: a deeply religious  time that each of us  observes, in his own way, by going to the   mall of his choice.
+*The holiday season:a deeply religious time that each of us observes, in his own way, by going to the  mall of his choice.
 Dave Barry*

 BETTER LUCK NEXT YEAR <br/>
 *I once bought my kid a set of batteries for Christmas with a note on it saying “Toys not included.”
 Bernard Manning*

 INSULTING SANTA <br/>
 *This mall Santa seems insulted that I put down that protective paper before sitting on his lap.
 Conan O'Brien*

 SNAPPY ANSWERS TO BAD RÉSUMÉS <br/>
 *Professionals at the staffing agency Robert Half International have seen a lot of peculiar résumés.
 Here are some favorite gaffes, followed by wisecracks from the pros: • Education: “I have a bachelorette degree in computers.”
 (The pajama party starts at 7 p.m.) • Tools: “Human brain 1.0.”
 (We’ll wait for the upgrade.) • References: “My landscaper.”
 (A reference who will give you two green thumbs up.) • Date of Employment: “2002–9999.”
 (She’s earned her gold watch!) • Experience: “Worked successfully on a team of one.”
 (I assume you all got along?)
 From resumania.com and Robert Half*

 IT BEATS A BOARD MEETING <br/>
 *The office Christmas party is a great opportunity to catch up with people you haven’t seen for 20 minutes. @juliussharpe*

 A FAX? <br/>
 *You’re sending me something via fax?
 What is it, an important document from 1993?
 From meetingboy.com*